 If you’ve ever used any keyword research tools for keywords analysis before writing a blog post, here’s a FREE OPTION that’s suitable for most online marketers / business owners.

-But bear in mind, Google’s version of keyword research tool isn’t as holistic as what keyword research tools like Ubersuggest, SEMRush, Ahrefs can offer.
+But bear in mind, Google’s version of the keyword research tool isn’t as holistic as what keyword research tools like Ubersuggest, SEMRush, Ahrefs can offer.

 But it does offer some basic requirements for which kind of direction our blog posts should head to, including relevant keywords for our audiences & of course, for the SEARCH ENGINES ALGORITHM!